seanc00/RockPaperScissors/README.md

 4. **Main Game Loop:**
    - Combine all three subtasks under one main loop that repeats until either the AI or player reaches a score of 5.

-5. **To Be Done:**
-   - Add more features, including UI improvements with CSS and buttons for better interaction.